What Digital Marketers Can Learn from Amazon’s Purchase of Whole Foods Market

 Opendoor.com is a relatively new company that buys and sells homes in a streamlined fashion– they supply a seller with a firm offer within 24 hours that the seller either accepts or rejects.
 After Opendoor owns the home, they make any necessary updates or renovations and then list the home in their inventory online.
 Anyone interested in viewing the property can gain access instructions through their mobile app.

-As a mom of two kids, I’m a frequenter of Urgent Care.
+As a Dad, I’m a frequenter of Urgent Care.
 Perhaps at my most recent visit, I opted in to receive newsletter communications from the health system.
 These emails may contain general tips on staying healthy, but Tealium can help connect the ESP to the CRM so that the email could also be personalized based on what the medical center knows about my previous visits (being careful to mention that I’m simply an anonymous patient ID, not a name, by simply grouping me into a segment).
-If I click through one of these emails to the site, perhaps to read about yoga exercises I can do at home, Tealium can connect my urgent care visit to my website visit and to the content I viewed, all in the CRM.
+If I click through one of these emails to the site, Tealium can connect my urgent care visit to my website visit and to the content I viewed, all in the CRM.
 Perhaps after reading about yoga, I read about primary care physicians before leaving the site.
 Tealium can now tell the ESP to personalize a section of my next email with information about choosing a PCP, maybe even including a short list of physicians near my home.

 Pressure cook your personalization